sufrepmia/al-folio_theme/_pages/about.md

 The `CV` page includes my brief information of education, experience, interest and my `personal statement`.
 If you are interested, please see the PDF version.

-The `Research` page have some small projects (such as research study, data analyzing/simulation and talk) which I worked on, and the recent project is updating.
+The `Research` page have some research experiences (such as research study, data analyzing/simulation and talk) which are under tuition of group professor/postdoc, and the recent project is updating.

 The `Courses` page records some of my advanced courses assignments which are devided into subjects and topics, to view the details please directly see the PDF files.